 Adjustable weights vs non-adjustable weights

-Some manufacturers offer adjustable weights, for example Troemner F1 weights (1g and above) include an adjustment cavity, which enables the weights to be adjusted if they drift. non-adjustable weights cannot be adjusted.
+Some manufacturers offer adjustable weights, which enables the weights to be adjusted if they drift. non-adjustable weights cannot be adjusted.

 What is the difference between a calibration weight, test weight and a scale weight?

 Weights are quite often referred to as calibration, test or scale weights.
 However there is no such thing as a specific calibration, test or scale weight.
 These are applications you may use a weight for, there are no weights made inherently for this purpose.
 When selecting weights you use your application to determine what tolerance you require and then use that desired tolerance to choose the required weight class.

 Should you get a weight set or individual weights?